UCLA-MDSH/ucla-mdsh.github.io/pages/FAQ.md

 **Q**: Do I need to have a computer science / data science background to apply?\
 **A**: No.  Strong applicants will have a background in STEM, including biological and health sciences.

+**Q**: I submitted my application.
+When will I find out whether I have been admitted?\
+**A**: Applications are actively being reviewed on a rolling basis.
+The length of time it will take to release the admissions decision will depend on several factors, including the completeness of the application (transcripts, TOEFL/IELTS scores, Letter of Recommendation, etc.)

 ### International Students